Kintyre/ksconf/docs/source/install.rst

     cd "C:\Program Files\Splunk"
     bin\splunk.exe cmd python3 etc\apps\ksconf\bin\install.py

-.. note:: Splunk 7 vs Splunk 8

-    The above command will use Python 3 which will shortly be the only version supported.
-    If you're stuck on Splunk 7 or earlier, please replace ``python3`` with ``python`` in the command above.

 This will add ``ksconf`` to Splunk's ``bin`` folder, thus making it executable either as ``ksconf`` or, less optimally, ``splunk cmd ksconf``.
 (If you can run ``splunk`` without giving it a path, then